 This includes using contacts to get information that they would not otherwise have access to or obtaining discounted or free products.
-Gift giving and accepting should only take place in line with EDClass agreed policies general obligations to EDClass and should be agreed with your line manager.
+Gift giving and accepting should only take place in line with EDClass agreed policies and general obligations to EDClass and should be agreed upon with your line manager.

 FAMILY AND FRIENDS

-There may be some instances where staff/volunteers live and work in the same community as service users of EDCLASS services.
-It is usually inappropriate for EDClass Limited staff/volunteers to deliver a service and education a friend or family member.
+There may be some instances where staff/volunteers live and work in the same community as service users of EDClass services.
+It is usually inappropriate for EDClass Limited staff/volunteers to deliver a service and educate a friend or family member.
 If this situation occurs, arrangements should be made for another staff member to take over the case and not be the account manager.
 Any exceptions to this must be agreed with line managers.